fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 ## RS485ReceivingDataFRT

 Version using the FRT library and FreeRTOS instead of TaskManagerIO.

+This version calls a switching task from the loop().

 ## RS485ReceivingDataFRT2

-Receiving is failing to work unless the receipt is done in the loop().
+Receiving is failing to work unless the receipt of data is done in the loop().

 I swapped priority so that SwitchTask is 2 and ReceiveTask is 1.
 This works for three or four cycles and then goes wrong.